Hebden, North Yorkshire: Public services and transport

-Local medical facilities are provided by the medical centre in Grassington, and hospital facilities are provided by the Airedale NHS Trust at Airedale General Hospital in Steeton, some 18 mi away.
+Local medical facilities are provided by Ilkley Moor and Grassington Primary Care Services, primarily from a medical centre in Grassington, and hospital facilities are provided by the Airedale NHS Trust at Airedale General Hospital in Steeton, some 18 mi away.
 Ambulance services are provided by the Yorkshire Ambulance Service NHS Trust, who have an ambulance station in Grassington.

 Fire fighting services are provided by North Yorkshire Fire and Rescue Services, who maintain a retained fire station in Grassington, and cave and mountain rescue services are provided by the Upper Wharfedale Fell Rescue Association, based in Grassington.
 Police Services are provided by the North Yorkshire Police.
-The nearest manned police station is in Skipton, but there is a team of officers based in Grassington.
+The nearest staffed police station is in Skipton, but there is a team of officers based in Grassington.

 Regional television services are provided by BBC Yorkshire and Yorkshire Television.
 Cable Internet access is not available in the village, but FFTC broadband is available from Openreach.

 Electricity distribution is the responsibility of Northern Powergrid (Yorkshire), which is wholly owned by Berkshire Hathaway Energy.
 There is no domestic gas mains supply.
 Water is supplied by Yorkshire Water from Embsay Reservoir.
 Yorkshire Water is responsible for wastewater disposal, and a small-scale treatment plant is located adjacent to the River Wharfe south of Hebden Beck.
 Refuse collection is handled by Craven District Council, and North Yorkshire County Council provides a household waste and recycling centre at Skibeden, between Bolton Abbey and Skipton.

 The village is served by a minibus service to Ilkley via Grassington three times a week.
 The nearest railway station is in Skipton, with services to Leeds, Bradford, Carlisle, and Carnforth, and the nearest international airport is Leeds Bradford Airport.